AgentEval vs DeepEval

 Pros

-- ✓Native .NET integration with full type safety and compile-time error checking
+- ✓Native .NET integration with full type safety and compile-time error checking, unlike Python alternatives that rely on runtime exceptions

-- ✓MIT licensed with commitment to remaining open source forever
+- ✓MIT licensed with explicit public commitment to remain open source forever — no bait-and-switch license changes

 Cons